laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 When you're ready, go to https://mybinder.org and put in the public location of your repository.
 Then click the "Launch" button.

 Now your container will build.
 Note that this will take a little while (10+ minutes), especially if you need to install something like `tidyverse`.
+Note that this can be one of the hardest steps to get going, especially if you need packages such as `sf` (see above for a link to system dependencies).

 <img src="/img/2020-learnr/binder_repo.jpg">